Fexty12573/SharpPluginLoader/docs/Install/Installation.md

 If you installed everything correctly you should now find `winmm.dll` in the same directory as `MonsterHunterWorld.exe`, and a `CSharp` directory in `nativePC\plugins`.

+If you're running the game _without_ Steam and it's immediately closing on startup, you should try adding `MonsterHunterWorld.exe` as a Non-Steam Game and launching it through Steam.
+Steam affects the order in which `winmm.dll` gets loaded by injecting `GameOverlayRenderer64.dll` into the process.
+This happens whether you have the Steam Overlay enabled or not.

 ## Linux (Proton/Wine)
 As of version 0.0.7.2, SPL officially supports Linux through Proton/Wine.
 Below are the steps to install and run SPL on Linux.